mellamsil/dishcovery-backend/README.md

 - Helmet — security headers
 - Cors — cross-origin resource sharing
 - Morgan — HTTP request logging
+- Node-Fetch — external API requests (Spoonacular)

 ## Installation & Setup

 1. Clone the repository and navigate to the backend folder.
 2. Install dependencies using npm install.
 3. Create a .env file based on .env.example and fill in configuration (PORT, MongoDB URI, JWT secret, Spoonacular API key).
-4. Start the server with npm start.
+4. Start the server:

+   - npm run dev
+   - npm start.

-The server runs on the port specified in .env (default: 5000) and connects to MongoDB.
+5. The server runs on the port specified in .env (default: 5000) and connects to MongoDB.

 ## Folder Structure